 Here are a few useful tips that you can follow:

-- Write your resume summary at the end after composing the rest of the resume: This helps you write a highly flavourful and impactful summary as doing this enables you to objectively single out the best highlights of your career.
+- Write your summary at the end after composing the rest of the resume: This helps you write a highly flavourful and impactful summary as doing this enables you to objectively single out the best highlights of your career.

 - Keep your resume summary limited to 3-5 lines: Your resume summary is not an essay.
 It should not be unnecessarily long as it already has all the relevant information that you need.
 Moreover, keeping it short and informative and purposeful will keep the recruiter interested